clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/6-exercise-configure-dns-configuration-azure.md

+> [!NOTE]
+> To complete this exercise, you will need a Microsoft Azure subscription.
+If you don't already have one, you can sign up for a free trial at https://azure.com/free.

 In this unit, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.